 Return Hike and Getting Back to Stavanger

 Now it was time to start the trek back downhill.
 Weaving between groups of people, hopping over rocks, crossing over wet, muddy areas, and climbing over thousands of boulders we made it to the starting point in just 45 minutes.
 Tyler and Kara may be kids, but they hike fast!

 The four of us had a good time hiking to Pulpit Rock.
 Climbing over the boulders was fun and the views from Pulpit Rock were amazing!
-Unfortunately, the hoards of people on the trails took away from the enjoyment of the hike.
+Unfortunately, the crowds of people on the trails took away from the enjoyment of the hike.
 Still, we are glad we did it.
 For someone looking for a relatively quick and easy hike with fabulous views of the Norwegian fjords, Pulpit Rock is perfect.

 Hiking to Pulpit Rock with Kids

 As far as their hiking experience prior to this trip, we had done some hiking at home in Maryland and in Shenandoah, Virginia, and also in Cappadocia, Turkey.
 The hike to Pulpit Rock was easy for them, but they would be much more challenged in our upcoming hikes in Norway (Kjeragbolten, Trolltunga, and Romsdalseggen Ridge).

-In our opinion, children should be at least six years old to do this hike.
+In our opinion, if you want to hike to Pulpit Rock with kids, your children should be at least six years old.
 It is a somewhat strenuous uphill climb over rocks and boulders to get to Pulpit Rock.
 There is also a short section of the trail just prior to Pulpit Rock with a drop off down to Lysefjord (but you can avoid this by taking the Hill Trail).

 When Can You Hike to Pulpit Rock?

 The main hiking season for Pulpit Rock is from April through October.
 Peak season is during the summer months of June through August.
 Expect large crowds during these months.
 To avoid the crowds, hike on weekdays and start the hike early in the morning.